ritvikmath/jekyll-now/_posts/2019-2-24-Millennial_Question.md

 \text{Avocado Score} = \frac{\text{Average Income}}{\text{Average Avocado Price}}
 $$

 So we really want to find the U.S. cities where both **Housing Score** and **Avocado Score** are maximized.
 But how do we maximize two metrics at once?
-Well suppose we are comparing two cities, City A and City B and we plot their Housing Score and Avocado Score on a grid.
+Well suppose we are comparing two cities, City A and City B, and we plot their Housing Score and Avocado Score on a grid.

 <figure>
 <center>